Injury Attorneys | Restoring LivesTM

 The owner of the home told firefighters that she had been using the oven to heat the house.
 This is a dangerous practice that Battalion Chief Rick Longerich of the Indianapolis Fire Department had warned against only a few days earlier in an interview with a local news station.
 Ovens are not a reliable or safe method of heating a home, and this kind of improper use leads to many fires each year.

-Not all problems caused by a consumer product, such as a space heater, are due to misuse by the consumer.
+Not all problems caused by a consumer product, such as a space heater or oven, are due to misuse by the consumer.
 Sometimes products are dangerous because of the way they were designed or manufactured.
-There have been a number of recalls on space heaters due to such problems.